clarin-eric/ParlaMint/Samples/ParlaMint-NL/README.md

+# Samples of the ParlaMint-NL corpus

-# ParlaMint directory for samples of country NL (The Netherlands)
+- Country: NL (The Netherlands)
 - Language nl (Dutch)

 ## Documentation